Koredotcom/docs/docs/gale/agents/agent-monitor/accessing-agent-monitor.md

     * **All runs**
     * **LLM calls**

-    For more information, see [Understanding the Agent Monitor interface](../agent-monitor/understanding-the-agent-monitor-interface.md).
+    For more information, see [Understanding Agent Monitor](../agent-monitor/understanding-the-agent-monitor-interface.md).

 6. Click each row for detailed information on each agent run or LLM call.
 A detailed view panel opens on the right.